ConvAI3/ai-companions-dementia-ivr-desktop/README.md

 This repository is the **analysis component** of the dissertation.
-The full thesis, including the title page, bilingual abstract, introduction, literature review, methods and ethics, discussion, conclusion, and APA 7 references, is a separate document into which these results, tables, and figures are imported.
+The full thesis, including the title page, bilingual abstract, introduction, literature review, methods and ethics, discussion, conclusion, and APA 7 references, is a separate document into which these results, tables, and figures are imported.conclusion, and APA 7 references, is a separate document into which these results, tables, and figures are imported.